 Eliminating Private Mortgage Insurance

-While lending institutions have been legally obligated (for loans closed after July 1999) to cancel Private Mortgage Insurance (PMI) when the mortgage balance dips below 78% of the purchase price, they do not have to cancel automatically if the loan's equity is above 22%.
-(A number of "higher risk" loan programs are excluded.)
-However, if your equity reaches 20% (regardless of the original price of purchase), you are able to cancel your PMI (for a mortgage closed after July 1999).
+Although lending institutions have been required (for loans closed after July 1999) to cancel Private Mortgage Insurance (PMI) when the loan balance goes below 78% of the price of purchase, they do not have to take similar action if the loan's equity is above 22%.
+(The law does not cover a number of higher risk mortgages.)
+But if your equity rises to 20% (regardless of the original purchase price), you have the legal right to cancel the PMI (for a mortgage loan that past July 1999).

-You can start the process of canceling your PMI as soon as you determine your equity reaches 20%.
-You will first let your lending institution know that you are requesting to cancel PMI.
-The lending institution will require documentation that your equity is at 20 percent or above.
-A state certified appraisal using the appropriate form (URAR-1004 - Uniform Residential Appraisal Report) will be all the proof you need � and most lending institutions will require one before they agree to cancel.
+You can start the process of canceling PMI at the time you're sure your equity reaches 20%.
+Call the lending institution to request cancellation of PMI.
+The lending institution will require proof that your equity is at 20 percent or above.
+A state certified appraisal using the appropriate form (URAR-1004 - Uniform Residential Appraisal Report) is the best proof there is � and most lenders request one before they'll cancel PMI.

 U.S.A.
 Lending, Inc. can answer questions about PMI and many others.
 Give us a call: 305-967-7200.